 I-310 is a significant transportation corridor for the local petrochemical, O&G, and other industries.
 St. Charles Parish is cut in half by the Mississippi River and has many chemical plants and tank terminals through which hazardous chemicals and significant supplies are transported to and from by commercial trucks.

 I-310 also has a large number of dump and garbage trucks traversing it daily.
 Combined with heavy commuter traffic and frequent construction, I-310 is a dangerous roadway.

-There are alot of things related to truck accident claims that you don’t want to miss.
+There are a lot of things related to truck accident claims that you don’t want to miss.
 An attorney will know what to look out for.
-The insurance company has a team of lawyers looking out for their best interest.
+The insurance company has a team of lawyers looking out for their best interests.
 You need someone on your side who is looking out for your best interests.

 If you want an experienced and knowledgeable Interstate 310 truck accident attorney, you should call Loyd J. Bourgeois.

 Frequently Asked Questions After an Interstate 310 Truck Accident